SebasAren/stoelmassagebyjosta/src/content/site-settings/main.md

 # Site Settings

-This file contains the main site configuration and business information for Josta Raapis-Dingman Massages.
+This file contains the main site configuration and business information for Josta Raapis Dingman Massages.